ginstrom/paladin-novel/cline_docs/characters.md

     *   Siege engines prove decisive in major battle defense (Ch 17).
     *   Trains former slaves in metalworking and weapon crafting (Ch 19).
     *   Prepares portable siege engines for coastal assault (Ch 21).
+    *   **Siege Master for Saltmere**: Tasked with creating a diversion at Saltmere's main gates with his siege engines to support the tunnel infiltration (Ch 22).
-*   **Character Arc:** Professional soldier → Defector for justice → Liberation army commander → Master trainer
+*   **Character Arc:** Professional soldier → Defector for justice → Liberation army commander → Master trainer → Key tactical role in sacred war
 *   **Relationships:**
     *   Military engineer and siege specialist for Gond's forces.
     *   Kinsman of Thorek Ironheart.
     *   Professional respect for Gond's tactical innovations.
     *   Mentor to former slaves learning crafts.
-*   **Current Status/Location:** At valley settlement, preparing siege engines for coastal campaign (End of Chapter 21).
+*   **Current Status/Location:** With Gond's army marching on Saltmere, preparing his siege engines (End of Chapter 22).

 ## Elena Brightblade
 *   **Bio/Description:** Former Royal Guard captain from Westmarch.
 Tall, regal, with the bearing of someone accustomed to command.
 Her armor is practical but well-made, and the sword at her side shows the wear of frequent use.
 Resigned her commission when she learned of royal funding for slave trade.
 Brings military expertise and intelligence network.